amqp-rs/lapin/README.md

 Integration with async-std is provided by the [async-amqp](https://crates.io/crates/async-amqp) crate.

+## Integration with bastion

+Integration with bastion is provided by the [bastion-amqp](https://crates.io/crates/bastion-amqp) crate.

 ## Integration with smol

 Integration with smol is provided by the [lapinou](https://crates.io/crates/lapinou) crate.